MendezV/DFFT/README.md

 The output to the workspace should be :

--fmle: a vector with 8 entries that corresponds to the frustration that came out of the MLE including the gauge fixed values (if gauge!=0 the average potential is set to zero and the gauge is adjusted for f(1) with appropiate error propagation)
+-```fmle```: a vector with 8 entries that corresponds to the frustration that came out of the MLE including the gauge fixed values (if gauge!=0 the average potential is set to zero and the gauge is adjusted for f(1) with appropiate error propagation)

--Vmle: a  vector with 50 entries that corresponds to the vexation that came out of the MLE (if gauge!=0 the average potential is set to zero)
+-```Vmle```: a  vector with 50 entries that corresponds to the vexation that came out of the MLE (if gauge!=0 the average potential is set to zero)

--fmleError: a vector with 8 entries that corresponds to the diagonal of the covariance matrix, that ammounts to the variances for each of the parameters in the f-f sector of the covariance matrix, with zeros for the gauge fixed values
+-```fmleError```: a vector with 8 entries that corresponds to the diagonal of the covariance matrix, that ammounts to the variances for each of the parameters in the f-f sector of the covariance matrix, with zeros for the gauge fixed values

--VmleError: a  vector with 50 entries that corresponds to the diagonal of the covariance matrix, that ammounts to the variances for each of the parameters in the V-V sector of the covariance matrix
+-```VmleError```: a  vector with 50 entries that corresponds to the diagonal of the covariance matrix, that ammounts to the variances for each of the parameters in the V-V sector of the covariance matrix

--CovMatmle(if gauge=0): a 56x56 square, positive, symmetric, invertible Matrix that corresponds to the covariance matrix of the asymptotic gaussian distribution for the ML estimators. (if there was no gauge fix)
+-```CovMatmle ```(if gauge=0): a 56x56 square, positive, symmetric, invertible Matrix that corresponds to the covariance matrix of the asymptotic gaussian distribution for the ML estimators. (if there was no gauge fix)

--CovMatmle(if gauge=1): a 57x57 square, positive, symmetric, invertible Matrix that corresponds to the covariance matrix of the asymptotic gaussian distribution for the ML estimators after performing the gauge transformation which ammounts to performing a similarity transformation to the covriance matrix also we append to the asymptotic covariance the error and covariances of the parameter f(1) that was previously fixed but now has error. (if there was a gauge fix)
+-```CovMatmle``` (if gauge=1): a 57x57 square, positive, symmetric, invertible Matrix that corresponds to the covariance matrix of the asymptotic gaussian distribution for the ML estimators after performing the gauge transformation which ammounts to performing a similarity transformation to the covriance matrix also we append to the asymptotic covariance the error and covariances of the parameter f(1) that was previously fixed but now has error. (if there was a gauge fix)

-the gauge parameter is set within the extract_params_DFFT script, and the default setting is gauge=0.
+the ```gauge``` parameter is set within the ```extract_params_DFFT.mat``` script, and the default setting is ```gauge=0```.
 Additionally, the following plot of fmle and Vmle with their respective errors shoud appear

 ![image](https://github.com/MendezV/MLE-for-DFT-master/blob/master/Other/Figures/DEMO.png)